material-motion/tools/essentials.md

 # Contributor essentials

-These documents are written for any contributor to the Material Motion project, whether casual, regular, or core.
+We welcome contributions.
+The documents in this chapter are written for anyone interested in contributing to the Material Motion project.